inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Ayn Rand, "The Fountainhead"
 Dull women have immaculate homes.
 Magary's Principle:
-	When there is a public outcry to cut adwood and fat from any government bureaucracy, it is the adwood and the fat that do the cutting, and the public's services are cut.
+	When there is a blic outcry to cut adwood and fat from any government bureaucracy, it is the adwood and the fat that do the cutting, and the blic's services are cut.
 Nothing ever becomes real till it is experienced -- even a proverb is no proverb to you till your life has illustrated it.
 		-- John Keats